-Heavy rainfall on August 2, 2014 triggered a landslide on a steep valley wall of metamorphic rock of Sunkoshi river (Fig. 3) The landslide mass reportedly killed 156 people and blocked the river to form a lake behind it.
+Heavy rainfall on August 2, 2014 triggered a landslide on a steep valley wall of metamorphic rock of Sunkoshi river.
+The landslide mass reportedly killed 156 people and blocked the river to form a lake behind it.
 Though the landslide was not caused by the earthquake, the presence of the landslide mass that has fallen in the river will certainly have an important and serious effect on the riverbed load transport and thus important facilities such as intake gates for hydropower stations.
-It is reported by the Earth Observatory, NASA that some 5.5 million cubic meters of rock and debris tumbled down into the Sunkoshi River valley7).
-A 3D image of the exposed slip surface was made to see more details of detached and deposited rock and debris using Epipolar geometry8), which geometry allows a 3D image from photos taken from different locations to be reconstructed.
-Though three photos were taken from three different Points 1, 2 and 3 (Table 4), Points 2 and 3 are a little too close to each other.
-Therefore one more reference point (Point 4) was taken, for better control of positioning, at an exposed rock on the intact mountain slope, which can be seen from all the camera locations.
-The longitude, latitude and elevation of this point were tentatively obtained from a Landsat imagery and the 30m SRTM DEM (Shuttle Radar Topography Mission Digital Elevation Model)9).
+It is reported by the Earth Observatory, NASA that some 5.5 million cubic meters of rock and debris tumbled down into the Sunkoshi River valley^[3].
+A 3D image of the exposed slip surface was made to see more details of detached and deposited rock and debris using Epipolar geometry^[4], which geometry allows a 3D image from photos taken from different locations to be reconstructed.
+Though three photos were taken from three different Points 1, 2 and 3 (Table 3), Points 2 and 3 are very close to each other.
+Therefore one more reference point (Point 4) was taken for much better control of positioning at an exposed rock on the intact mountain slope, which can be seen from all the camera locations.
+The longitude, latitude and elevation of this point were tentatively obtained from a Landsat imagery and the 30m SRTM DEM^[5].